Never give up on a dream just because of the time it will take to accomplish it. The time will pass anyway. – Earl Nightingale

 What will happen during your surgery

-Surgery usually takes about two hours.
-For children, the surgery is performed under general anaesthesia.
+Cosmetic ear surgery usually takes about two hours or so.
+For children 7 years and older, the surgery is performed under general anaesthesia (I don't perform surgery on children under 7 years old).
 Local anesthesia is usually adequate for adults.
-No overnight stay is required.
+No overnight stay is required in either case.

 Recovering from your surgery